sabifo4/sabifo4.github.io/01_about.md

 - <b>Estimating the divergence of dire wolves from their common ancestor with living canids using a Bayesian dating approach</b> <i> (Nov 2019) – Poster presentation at the Young Systematists’ Forum meeting.</i>
 - <b>Bayesian estimation of species divergence times using correlated quantitative characters</b> <i> (Jun 2019) – [Talk at the Evolution meeting awarded with the Ernst Mayr Award](https://www.systbio.org/ernst-mayr-award.html).</i>
 - <b>Bayesian estimation of species divergence times using correlated quantitative characters</b> <i>(Nov 2018) – Talk at the Young Systematists’ Forum meeting.</i>
-- <b>Comparison of relaxed-clock models using the Bayesian model selection implemented in MCMCtree</b> <i>(Aug 2018) – Poster presentation at the Evolution meeting, available at the [dos Reis lab](https://dosreislab.github.io/2018/08/22/evolution2018.html).</i>
+- <b>Comparison of relaxed-clock models using the Bayesian model selection implemented in MCMCtree</b> <i>(Aug 2018) – Poster presentation at the Evolution meeting, available at the [dos Reis Lab website](https://dosreislab.github.io/2018/08/22/evolution2018.html).</i>
 - <b>Bayesian estimation of species divergence times using quantitative characters</b> <i>(Apr 2018) – Talk at Phylogroup XI meeting.</i>

 <br>